otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 The Prekey Server used in this specification should be considered untrusted.
-This means that a malicious server could cause communication between parties to fail.
-This can happen in, for example these ways:
+This means that a malicious server could cause communication between parties to fail, as stated above.

-- By refusing to deliver prekey ensembles.
-- By refusing to deliver one of the values of a prekey emsemble (by, for example, refusing to deliver a User Profile).
-- By refusing to delete already used prekey messages and delivering as valid.

 The Prekey Server must have these capabilities:

-- Receive user profiles, prekey profiles and a set of prekey messages, and store them.
+- Receive user profiles, prekey profiles and a set of prekey messages, and store them by the corresponding identity.
 Inform that this operation have failed or has been successful.
 - Deliver prekey ensembles previously stored.
 - Inform the publisher about how many prekey messages are stored for them.
 - Inform the retriever when there are no prekey ensembles (or any of its values)